glenliu/glenliu.github.io/finance/cfa/level3/SS4 BF.md

 # READING 8.
 THE BEHAVIORAL BIASES OF INDIVIDUALS

-The candidate should be able to: a distinguish between cognitive errors and emotional biases;
+The candidate should be able to:
+## a distinguish between cognitive errors and emotional biases;
+ - Cognitive errors: faulty reasoning, lack of understanding, info processing mistakes, memory errors -> Easier to correct or mitigate
+ - Emotional errors: feelings, impulses, intuition

 b discuss commonly recognized behavioral biases and their implications for financial decision making;
 c identify and evaluate an individual’s behavioral biases;
 d evaluate how behavioral biases affect investment policy and asset allocation decisions and recommend approaches to mitigate their effects.